catamphetamine/imageboard/docs/engines/lynxchan.md

 * ASN bans — bans a whole ["Autonomous System"](https://en.wikipedia.org/wiki/Autonomous_system_(Internet)) by its ["Autonomous System Number"](https://afrinic.net/asn).
 * Hash bans — bans a file by its [SHA256](https://en.wikipedia.org/wiki/SHA-2) hash.

-Bans, unless marked as "non-bypassable", can be "bypassed" by solving a "computationally intensive" challenge (a "Proof-of-Work" mechanism).
+Bans, unless marked as "non-bypassable", can be "bypassed" by solving a "computationally intensive" challenge (a "Proof-of-Work" mechanism):

+> In addition to CAPTCHA, proof of work is required to activate the block bypass.

+> It is recommended to use a modern browser like Mozilla Firefox or Google Chrome.
+For Tor Browser you have to use the standard security level and manually set javascript.options.wasm in about:config to true.

+> Once you are finished, you will receive a link to gain access to your session in case you should ever lose your cookies.
+It will expire after one week of inactivity (i.e. no posting) and you will be asked to solve a single CAPTCHA regularly.

+> How to solve this without your browser:

+> Use this [Python script](https://gitgud.io/kohlchan-dev/kohlcash-solver/raw/master/solver.py) to activate the block bypass without JavaScript/WebAssembly.

+> You will be asked to enter a value:
+JGFyZ29uMmQkdj0xOSRtPTIwMDAwMCx0PTEscD0xJGNHS3llbEdwd0dFbldIMHdLZVRVTVEkQnNtdUlEbmEzYWdTbW9tQWVwZDJOMW9HRFZRNEQyOXlBdmpyUVZUdTB5dywyMDAwMDA=

+> After the Python script finishes, enter the solution in the `<input/>` field below.

+> Then click "Submit".

 ### Ban a user